Rihay66/Project-Heaven/README.md

 [] Further Optimization

 # Licensing
-This Project is under GNU GPL-3.0 License
+This Project is under GNU GPL-3.0 License for now and there might be changes or additional limitations or information about the use of the engine.